Pathways for the Future Program

 How to withdraw your data from the program

-The Pathways Program will provide more accurate insights to help the department make better decisions in supporting students and learners through their lifelong learning journey.
-Individuals whose information is in the dataset will not be identified in any publications or outputs.
+The Pathways Program provides more accurate insights to help the department make better decisions in supporting students and learners through their lifelong learning journey.

-It is not possible to identify and remove your data if it has already been linked and de-identified as part of the Pathways Pilot Project (including data from 1996 to 2016), or as part of the 2017 to 2020 data refresh.
-The withdrawal period for the last refresh ran from 24 September to 7 February 2022, and the department is no longer able to remove individual records because the data has been de-identified.
+It is not possible to remove data that has already been linked and de-identified in the Pathways dataset.
+The withdrawal period for the last refresh ran from 5 August 2022 to 30 November 2022, and the department is no longer able to remove individual records because the data has been de-identified.

-The online form to withdraw your data will open again before the next refresh, which is currently planned for the second half of 2022.
+The online form to withdraw your data will open again before the next refresh, currently planned for the second half of 2023.
 If you have previously asked to have your data withdrawn from the Pathways dataset, your data will also be removed from the next refresh, so you do not need to complete this form again.

 Frequently asked questions

-The program will provide unique insights into NSW student’s education, training and employment outcomes and actual end-to-end pathways from education to work.
-This will form a comprehensive evidence base for the NSW Department of Education to provide better guidance to students on the outcomes of different study choices, improve the education system and enhance program offerings for our students and learners.
+The program provides unique insights into NSW student’s education, training and employment outcomes and actual end-to-end pathways from education to work.
+The dataset provides a comprehensive evidence base for the NSW Department of Education to provide better guidance to students on the outcomes of different study choices, improve the education system and enhance program offerings for our students and learners.

 NSW students and learners will be provided with valuable information about the outcomes of different education to employment pathways and the study choices that may impact these outcomes.
 This will help them make better-informed choices about their education and careers.